syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% highlight c# tabtitle="ASP.NET Core" %}

-//Load the PowerPoint presentation into stream. using (FileStream fileStreamInput = new FileStream("Sample.pptx", FileMode.Open, FileAccess.Read)) {
+//Load the PowerPoint presentation into a stream. using (FileStream fileStreamInput = new FileStream("Sample.pptx", FileMode.Open, FileAccess.Read)) {
-    //Open the existing PowerPoint presentation with loaded stream. using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
+    //Open the existing PowerPoint presentation with the loaded stream. using (IPresentation pptxDoc = Presentation.Open(fileStreamInput))
     {
-        //Instantiation of PresentationToPdfConverterSettings.
+        //Instantiation of the PresentationToPdfConverterSettings.
         PresentationToPdfConverterSettings pdfConverterSettings = new PresentationToPdfConverterSettings();
-        // Enable a flag to preserve document structured tags in the converted PDF document.
+        //Enable a flag to preserve structured document tags in the converted PDF document.
         pdfConverterSettings.AutoTag = true;
-        //Convert the PowerPoint document to PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
+        //Convert the PowerPoint document to a PDF document. using (PdfDocument pdfDocument = PresentationToPdfConverter.Convert(pptxDoc, pdfConverterSettings))
         {
-            //Save the converted PDF document to fileStream. using (FileStream fileStreamOutput = File.Create("Sample.pdf"))
+            //Save the converted PDF document to the fileStream. using (FileStream fileStreamOutput = File.Create("Sample.pdf"))
             {
                 pdfDocument.Save(fileStreamOutput);